What Seeds To Sow In July? Is It Too Late To Sow This In July? These Are Common Questions & I Have The Answers

 A great herb for pizzas and other kitchen use.
 Easy to grow in a matter of weeks and excellent with tomatoes in salads or sandwiches!

 Try the multi-coloured varieties for a colourful salad.
-You can sow direct of multi-seed blocks for quick transplanting when you have space.
+Or go for the traditional colours.
+You can sow direct or as multi-seed blocks for quick transplanting when you have space.

 It’s too late for some areas but here in Devon, a later sowing is fine.
 Especially as broccoli is at its best when it matures in cooler weather.
 Late sown crops should mature in early winter.